 The 2019 DSCSA deadline focuses on the distributor.
 It also focuses on tested methods for storing and routing product information between manufacturer, distributor, and dispenser.
 Distributors take in many bundled and palletized products.
 Therefore, approaches to product aggregation served as an issue of key importance.
 MacKenzie and Meyer gave a detailed description of the real-life scenarios and solutions that their companies tested.

 “The HDA and their participating members were able to pilot four options for manufacturers and distributors to be able to meet the 2019 verification requirements put forth by the DSCSA,” Meyer said.
 “All of these methods have positives and negatives unique to each scenario.
 One particular scenario may meet 2023 requirements as well.
 However, it will require the use of aggregation and inference in order to allow it to work.”

-MacKenzie and Meryer went on to explain the transmission times for each data-routing scenario and the challenges each method presented.
-They concluded with aggregation best practices, and opened the floor for questions.
+MacKenzie and Meyer went on to explain the transmission times for each data-routing scenario and the challenges each method presented.
+They concluded with aggregation best practices and opened the floor for questions.

 Near the manufacturing floor, Mark Paul, Bell and Howell’s director of product development, led an equipment demonstration.
 It emphasized the abilities of the Pharma Factory solution to manage pharma serialization data.
 On this live packaging line, Bell and Howell software and vision technologies worked with Omega Design equipment, illustrating the serialization process.
-Then, Paul illustrated the flow of data from job initiation through carton printing, serial number commissioning and product aggregation.
-Pharma Factory uses proven iQ and JETVision technologies to ensure reliable and transferable product history data.
+Then, Paul illustrated the flow of data from job initiation through carton printing, serial number commissioning, and product aggregation.